-For infinite dimensional commodity spaces, Khan and Yannelis \cite{ky91} extended Aumann \cite{aumann1966} to an exchange economy with infinitely many commodities.
+For infinite dimensional commodity spaces, Khan and Yannelis \cite{ky91} considered a large exchange economy and showed the existence of a competitive equilibrium.
 In \cite{ky91}, the commodity space is an ordered separable Banach space whose positive cone has a non-empty interior.
 Until recently, Lyapunov's convexity theorem and an exact Fatou's lemma for an infinite dimensional separable Banach space were not available.
-Therefore, Khan-Yannelis \cite{ky91} had to impose the assumption of convex preferences.
-They relied on the weak compactness of feasible allocations, and then extracted a convergent subsequence of competitive equilibria for truncated subeconomies to obtain the existence of a Walrasian equilibrium.
+Therefore, the authors had to impose the assumption of convex preferences.
+They relied on the weak compactness of feasible allocations to extract a convergent subsequence of competitive equilibria for truncated subeconomies to obtain the existence of a Walrasian equilibrium.
 Now that the necessary mathematical tools are at hand, it is natural to ask as to whether equilibrium existence results for a large economy with an infinite dimensional commodity space, non-convex preferences and price externalities are available.
 We give a positive answer in this paper.

-Recently, a saturated or super-atomless measure space has played an important role in mathematical economics.
-Podczeck \cite{pod2008} and Sun-Yannelis \cite{sy} successfully proved the convexity of a Bochner integral of an infinite dimensional separable Banach space valued correspondence on a saturated measure space.
-Based on a saturated measure space, Khan-Sagara \cite{ks2013} proved Lyapunov's convexity theorem for vector measures taking values in an infinite dimensional separable Banach space and Greinecker and Podczeck \cite{gp2013} also showed it.
+Saturated or super-atomless measure spaces have played an important role in recent mathematical economics.
+Podczeck \cite{pod2008} and Sun and Yannelis \cite{sy} successfully proved the convexity of Bochner integrals of an infinite dimensional separable Banach space valued correspondence on a saturated measure space.
+Based on saturated measure spaces, Khan and Sagara \cite{ks2013} proved Lyapunov's convexity theorem for vector measures taking values in an infinite dimensional separable Banach space and Greinecker and Podczeck \cite{gp2013} also showed it.
 Khan and Sagara \cite{ks2014} established an exact Fatou's lemma for an infinite dimensional separable Banach space.
-Khan-Sagara-Suzuki \cite{kss2016} also proved an exact Fatou lemma for Gelfand integrals which was also established via Young measures by Greinecker and Podczeck \cite{gp2017}.
-These results have already been applied to general equilibrium theory in several papers: see Khan-Sagara \cite{ks2017}, Khan-Suzuki \cite{ksu2016}, Lee \cite{lee}, Sagara-Suzuki \cite{ss2014}.
+Khan et al. \cite{kss2016} proved an exact Fatou lemma for Gelfand integrals which was also established via Young measures by Greinecker and Podczeck \cite{gp2017}.
+These results have already been applied to general equilibrium theory in several papers; see Khan and Sagara \cite{ks2016, ks2017}, Khan and Suzuki \cite{ksu2016} and Lee \cite{lee}.
 In \cite{ks2017}, the authors emphasized the importance of saturated measures by saying that ``the significance of the saturation property lies in the fact that it is necessary and sufficient for the weak/weak* compactness and the convexity of the Bochner/Gelfand integral of a multifunction as well as the Lyapunov convexity theorem in separable Banach spaces/their dual spaces.''